shahanakattil/MS-900-Lab-Content/Module-5-Licensing.md

 # Exercise 1: Browse Licensing center in M365 Admin center

-1. Open a new browser window and log in to the admin center at [https://admin.microsoft.com](https://go.microsoft.com/fwlink/p/?linkid=2024339).
+1. If you are not already signed into the admin center, sign in to the admin center at https://admin.microsoft.com with the credentials.

-1. When prompted, use the credentials provided in the **Environment Details** page to log in to the admin center.
+1. On **Sign in to Microsoft Azure** blade, you will see a login screen, in that enter the following email/username and then click on **Next**.
+      * Email/Username: <inject key="AzureAdUserEmail"></inject>

+1. Now enter the following password and click on **Sign in**.
+      * Password: <inject key="AzureAdUserPassword"></inject>

 1. From the navigation menu scroll down to  **Billing** and select **Licenses**.